Not Out To Lunch: Businesses That Rely On Federal Workers Suffer The Shutdown

 Along with garbage piling up at National Parks and federal workers furloughed, the government shutdown is also slowing down businesses that rely on federal workers during the day, like the restaurants and cafes where they eat lunch.

-The Denver Federal Center in the suburb of Lakewood.
-Colo. houses 28 government agencies in 44 buildings.
-Many federal employees working there are not on the job due to the shutdown.
+The Denver Federal Center in the suburb of Lakewood, Colo., houses 28 government agencies in 44 buildings.
+Many federal employees working there are not on the job because of the shutdown.

-Calls to many of those federal offices, such as the Bureau of Land Management, result in outgoing voice mail messages that explain the office is closed due to "the lapse in appropriations."
+Calls to many of those federal offices, such as the Bureau of Land Management, result in outgoing voicemail messages that explain the office is closed because of "the lapse in appropriations."

 Nearby businesses suffer